ganeti/ganeti/doc/design-2.0.rst

-The main changes will be switching from a per-process model to a daemon based model, where the individual gnt-* commands will be clients that talk to this daemon (see the design-2.0-master-daemon document).
-This will allow us to get rid of the global cluster lock for most operations, having instead a per-object lock (see design-2.0-granular-locking).
-Also, the daemon will be able to queue jobs, and this will allow the invidual clients to submit jobs without waiting for them to finish, and also see the result of old requests (see design-2.0-job-queue).
+The main changes will be switching from a per-process model to a daemon based model, where the individual gnt-* commands will be clients that talk to this daemon (see `Master daemon`_).
+This will allow us to get rid of the global cluster lock for most operations, having instead a per-object lock (see `Granular locking`_).
+Also, the daemon will be able to queue jobs, and this will allow the individual clients to submit jobs without waiting for them to finish, and also see the result of old requests (see `Job Queue`_).

-Beside these major changes, another 'core' change but that will not be as visible to the users will be changing the model of object attribute storage, and separate that into namespaces (such that an Xen PVM instance will not have the Xen HVM parameters).
+Beside these major changes, another 'core' change but that will not be as visible to the users will be changing the model of object attribute storage, and separate that into name spaces (such that an Xen PVM instance will not have the Xen HVM parameters).
 This will allow future flexibility in defining additional parameters.
-More details in the design-2.0-cluster-parameters document.
+For more details see `Object parameters`_.

-The various changes brought in by the master daemon model and the read-write RAPI will require changes to the cluster security; we move away from Twisted and use http(s) for intra- and extra-cluster communications.
+The various changes brought in by the master daemon model and the read-write RAPI will require changes to the cluster security; we move away from Twisted and use HTTP(s) for intra- and extra-cluster communications.
 For more details, see the security document in the doc/ directory.